 EAP Providers

-Employee Assistance Program (aka EAP) providers are an invaluable resource to support overall health and well-being.
-EAPs provide a variety of programs, services and support (e.g. counselling and beyond) to employees and their families to assist them with personal problems and/or work-related problems that may impact their job performance, health, mental and emotional well-being.
-Since EAP providers offers such a variety of programs, they need a sophisticated technical infrastructure to help them develop and deliver their services.Group Benefits Brokers
+Employee Assistance Program (EAP) providers are an invaluable resource to support overall health and well-being.
+They provide a variety of programs, services and support (e.g. counseling) to employees and their families to assist with personal and/or work-related problems that may impact their job performance, health, mental and emotional well-being.
+Since EAP providers offers such a variety of programs, they need a sophisticated technical infrastructure to help them develop and deliver their services.
+This is especially true post-pandemic when many employees have not returned to the office and rely on digital EAP access.Group Benefits Brokers

 Human Resources consulting firms